John Norden: Life

-Norden is known to have been born in Somerset, to a "genteel" family, but his family background is otherwise obscure.
-He entered Hart Hall, Oxford, in 1564; and graduated BA in 1568 and MA in 1573.
+Norden was born in Somerset in 1548, the son of a yeoman, though little is known about his family background.
+He was educated at Hart Hall, Oxford.

 He subsequently led a peripatetic existence, but for much of his life had his home in Middlesex on the outskirts of London: he was living in Walham Green, Middlesex, in 1592; by 1607 he was at Hendon, Middlesex, where he remained until 1619; and in the latter year he moved to the parish of St Giles in the Fields, where he eventually died in 1625.
 He was married and had at least two sons, John Norden junior, and Josias.

 Chorography and cartography

 The Speculum Britanniae

 The first instalment of Norden's chorographical project was published in 1593 as the Speculum Britanniae: the First Parte: an Historicall, & Chorographicall Discription of Middlesex.
-The manuscript in the British Library (Harleian MS 570) has corrections in Lord Burleigh's handwriting.
+The work formed part of a planned series of county surveys combining maps with descriptive accounts of England.
+The manuscript in the British Library (Harleian MS 570) includes corrections in the hand of Lord Burleigh, a senior adviser to Queen Elizabeth I.

 In 1595 he wrote a manuscript "Chorographical Description" of Middlesex, Essex, Surrey, Sussex, Hampshire, Wight, Guernsey and Jersey, dedicated, and perhaps presented, to Queen Elizabeth (now British Library Add.
 MS 21853).
 In 1596 he published his Preparative to the Speculum Britanniae, dedicated to Burleigh.
 In 1598 there appeared the only other part of the project to reach print in his lifetime, Speculi Britaniae Pars: the Description of Hartfordshire.

 He also completed accounts of five other counties in manuscript.
 Three of these were printed many years after his death: Essex, edited for the Camden Society in 1840 by Sir Henry Ellis from a manuscript at Hatfield House; Northamptonshire, known to have been finished in 1610, but not published until 1720; and Cornwall, likewise finished in 1610, but published in 1728.
 The other two counties were Kent and Surrey: even the manuscripts for these are now lost, although the Surrey text would presumably have overlapped with that in the "Chorographical Description" of 1595.